-- 1. If your child has had a fever of 100 degrees or more, he/she should stay home 24 hours after the temperature returns to normal. - 2.
-If you child has vomited or had diarrhea, he/she should stay home until 24 hours after the last episode. - 3.
+- 1. If your child has had a fever of 100 degrees or more, he/she should stay home 24 hours after the temperature returns to normal, without the influence of fever reducing medications. - 2.
+If you child has vomited or had diarrhea, he/she should stay home until 24 hours after the last episode, without the influence of medications. - 3.
 If you child as had any rash that may be disease-related or you do not know the cause, check with your family physician before sending him/her to school.